-The building owned by the company named "Olivia Prime A" remained leased in 88%.
+The building owned by the company named "Olivia Prime A" remained leased in 88% (in 2023 88%).

-There were no significant events that influenced the activity of this company and its financial condition in 2023.
+There were no significant events that influenced the activity of this company and its financial condition in 2024.

 "Olivia Prime B" Spółka z ograniczoną odpowiedzialnością with seat in Gdańsk, Poland